GoogleChromeLabs/sw-toolbox/README.md

 As currently implemented in Chrome 40+, a service worker must exist at the root of the scope that you intend it to control, or higher.
 So if you want all of the pages under `/myapp/` to be controlled by the worker, the worker script itself must be served from either `/` or `/myapp/`.
 The default scope is the containing path of the service worker script.

-### Using Service Worker Toolbox in your worker script
+### Add Service Worker Toolbox to your service worker script

 In your service worker you just need to use `importScripts` to load Service Worker Toolbox